 Perhaps you're interested in a rewarding career in secondary education.
 Teaching Social Studies allows you to combine your individual interests with practical training and classroom experience within a profession that enriches the lives of students.
-This year, students who major in Social Studies Education will also earn a History degree simultaneously.
+Students who major in Social Studies Education will simultaneously earn a History degree.

 Examples of courses in this major:

 This global history course will examine important developments in the civilizations of Europe, Asia, Africa, and the Western Hemisphere from pre-history to the beginning of the development of world trade in the 16th century.
 Themes investigated will include: Politics and government, art and ideas, religion and philosophy, family and society, science and technology, earth and the environment, and interaction and exchange.
 An emphasis will be placed on showing how these meta-themes are manifested in cultures throughout the world.
 This course will also serve as an introduction to research methods in the field.